 You find a guide which explains how to send secure mail to the Ministry of Justice and its agencies.

-Secure email system (in Finnish, Ministry of Justice)
+Secure email system (Ministry of Justice)